1Password/onepassword-sdk-python/src/release/README.md

 ```
 Follow the scripts instructions and the release has now been prepped.

 Step 3.
 Ensure that the correct files have been updated - i.e. version/build files, release-notes has been updated.
-Suggest doing a `git diff` to see the changes.
+Check the latest commit on the branch to see your changes.

 Step 4.
-To build the wheels and source distrubition for PyPi, run in the root of the repo:
+To build the wheels and source distribution for PyPi, run in the root of the repo:
 ```
 make build-wheels
 ```